neurologic/Neurophysiology-Lab/modules/earthworm-giant-fiber-cv/Lab-Manual_earthworm-giant-fiber-cv.md

     :::
 4. <font color="green"> Enable </font> the Matrix writer node and specify a filename for the experiment.
 5. Stimulate the worm by touching the ***anterior*** tip (remember to wait between touches so that the escape sysetm is not habituated to your touch).
 Explore the stimulus strength to see if you can evoke more than one CAP in a row.
 6. Stop the bonsai workflow once you stop getting reliable clean responses.
-(Or after you have enough data)
+(Or after you have enough data... try for at least 5-10 good stimulation events that evoke a train of CAPs)
 7. Repeat steps 3-6 but stimulating the ***posterior*** tip of the worm.
 It is better to record the anterior and posterior stimulation conditions in separate files because they can be difficult to distinguish from each other within the same file.
     :::{note}
     If using two single-ended electrodes (with common reference), you must rotate the worm 180 degrees before stimulating the posterior tip.
 Can you think of why?